Business rates (NNDR) ~ popular questions

 A reminder will normally be sent within 12 days of a late payment.
 If no payment is received within seven days of the reminder, a Summons for the full rates charges for the year can be issued through the Magistrates’ Court.

 The Summons removes the right of the ratepayer to pay by instalments and there is a charge levied.
-If you do not pay after receiving the Summons, the Council will apply for a Liability Order through the Court and the debt can be passed to the bailiff for collection.
+If you do not pay after receiving the Summons, the Council will apply for a Liability Order through the Court and the debt can be passed to the enforcement agents for collection.

 It is important to contact the Business Rates Team if you receive a Summons or Liability Order as there may be the option of a repayment plan.
 The team will also be able to advise if there is any additional relief or discounts that you are able to claim.